The 10 Best Hulu Original Films, Ranked

 Joe Carnahan (known widely for The A-Team) makes this ordeal as funny as it can be.
 He uses gaming cheats to make this premise seem siller than it actually is, but it can’t do away with the fact that the repetitiveness of the plot really goes on and on.
 The characters also seem to walk onto the screen just because they go a big-fat check in their pockets.
 Overall, Boss Level fails to capitalize on its juice, rigged set-up, and becomes a chore soon after.

 Toted as the first major lesbian Christmas romantic-comedy, Clea DuVall (The Intervention) takes a semi-autobiographical approach to this holiday film.
 Focusing on a lesbian couple of Abby (Kirsten Stewart) & Harper (Mackenzie Davis), Happiest Season does the same old guy-meeting-the better-halve’s-conservative-parents-arc with a delightful update to the proceedings.

-Hailed as the first mainstream lesbian holiday rom-com, the film features an ensemble cast including Alison Brie, Dan Levy & Aubrey Plaza among others.
+Hailed as the first mainstream lesbian holiday rom-com and the most popular Hulu movies of 2020, the film features an ensemble cast including Alison Brie, Dan Levy & Aubrey Plaza among others.
 Using the coming-out-to-the-parents troupe as the grounds of a bittersweet romance that shades away in secret while a facade is put on, the film serves as an interesting calling card for young people unable to come to terms with their sexuality just because they don’t want to hurt sentiments.

 Cinematically speaking, Happiest Season doesn’t add much to the already stoked holiday season romances and just paddles along with a conventional narrative without doing much to overtake the notions.
 Some fine performances aside, the film really doesn’t hold a candle when better Holiday movies and better coming-out movies are just around the corner.